juju/docs/src/en/network-spaces.md

 the operator much better and finer-grained control over all networking aspects of a model and its application deployments.

-Spaces represent sets of disjoint subnets that are available for running cloud instances that may span one or more availability zones ("zones") and there are a few simple considerations when using spaces:
+Spaces represent sets of subnets that are available for running cloud instances that may span one or more availability zones ("zones").
+There are a few simple considerations when using spaces:

 - Any given subnet can be part of one and only one space.
 - All subnets within a space are considered "equal" in terms of access control,